MiloTheFish8/frontend-curriculum/notes/javascript.md

 <summary>How are the numbers stored?</summary>

 - every number is a float
-- numbers are stored as 64 Bit Floating Points (some issues and limits)
+- numbers are stored as 64-bit format IEEE-754 (double precision floating point numbers)

 </details>